ppone/docs/guides/sign-up-pages.md

 Easily build hosted pages for onboarding new customers into subscription billing.
 Building a sign up page is super quick and requires no coding.

 A sign up page will create a new customer on Invoiced, securely collect payment information, and subscribe the customer to the plan they select.
-At a minimum sign up pages can:
+All sign up pages will do the following when submitted:

-- Create a new customer profile
+1. Create a new customer profile
-- Subscribe the customer to a plan they select
+2. Subscribe the customer to a plan they select
-- Securely vault a credit card or ACH payment source
+3. Save the given credit card or bank account as the customer's payment source
-- Enrolling the customer in [AutoPay](autopay)
+4. Enroll the customer in [AutoPay](autopay)

 Sign up pages also have these optional capabilities: